newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 The following class doesn't use the CollectionFactory pattern:
-- com.newrelic.bootstrap.EmbeddedJarFilesImpl - Uses `ConcurrentHashMap` directly due to chicken-and-egg problem: AgentBridge is not available until agent-bridge.jar is extracted and loaded
+- com.newrelic.bootstrap.EmbeddedJarFilesImpl - Uses `ConcurrentHashMap` directly due to chicken-and-egg problem: AgentBridge is not available until agent-bridge.jar is extracted and loaded by the EmbeddedJarFilesImpl service.